causalMedAnalysis/impcde/README.md

-# impcde: Estimating Controlled Direct Effects Using Regression Imputation
+# impcde: A Stata Module to Estimate Controlled Direct Effects Using Regression Imputation

 `impcde` is a Stata module designed to estimate controlled direct effects (CDE) using regression imputation.